 The demographics in this report are largely unchanged from last year.
 The only significant change is an increase in the number of people with post-graduate qualifications.
-The demographics of the samples are shown in the following table and Figure 8.
+The demographics of the samples are shown in the following table and Figure 8:

 Location Most of the respondents were working in the Sydney area.
-Numbers for other states were too small to analyse separately but our experience indicates that rates in other areas are slightly lower than those in Sydney for an equivalent level of experience.
+Numbers for Melbourne were too small to analyse separately but anecdotal evidence suggests that rates in Melbourne are slightly lower than those in Sydney for an equivalent level of experience.
 Job functions The top three primary job functions were: 1.
-Technical writing (63%, 42%) 2.
-Instructional design/training (18%, 17%) 3.
-Editing and communication (8.2%, 17%).
-Contractors vs Permanent 86% of Survey 1 were contractors, mostly paid on an hourly basis.
+Technical writing (62%, 47%2) 2.
+Instructional design/training (20%, 15%) 3.
+Editing and communication (10%, 19%).
+Contractors vs Permanent 3 86% of Survey 1 were contractors, mostly paid on an hourly basis.
 14% were permanent placements.
-The proportion of PAYG (55%, 59%) and sub-contractors, (30%, 35%) is similar in both surveys.
+The proportion of PAYG (88.8%, 79.5%) and sub contractors, (11.2%, 20.5%) is similar in both surveys.
 Education The majority of both samples had a higher education qualification.
-Over 80% had a university education including 39% (31% Survey 2) with a bachelor's degree and 38% (52% Survey 2) with a postgraduate qualification.
+78% and 79% respectively had a university education including 42% (31% Survey 2) with a bachelor's degree and 36% (48% Survey 2) with a postgraduate qualification.
 The percentage of those with postgraduate qualifications is higher than our 2004 survey where only 22% had a post graduate qualification.
-Experience The majority of both samples (65%, 60%) had between 6 and 15 years relevant experience; however 14% (22%) had 16 or more years of experience.
+Experience The majority of both samples (67%, 58.5%) had between 5 and 14 years relevant experience; however 22% (29%) had 15 or more years of experience.
 These proportions are unchanged when compared with the 2004 sample.
-Hours worked 73% reported that they normally worked more than 35 hours per week with 21% indicating that they regularly worked more than 40 hours per week.
-16% reported working fewer than 30 hours a week.
-Months employed 44% of the sample worked for 12 months of the year and 72% worked for more than 9 months.
+Hours worked 4 77% reported that they normally worked more than 35 hours per week with 24% indicating that they regularly worked more than 40 hours per week.
+13% reported working fewer than 32 hours a week.
+Months employed 5 44% of the sample worked for 12 months of the year and 73% worked for more than 9 months.

-&lt;sup>3 First figure is Survey 1 the second is Survey 2.
+2 First number is Survey 1, second number is Survey 2

-Survey 1 data only
+3 Survey 1 data only

-Survey 2 data only
+4 Survey 2 data only

-&lt;sup>6 Survey 2 data only
+5 Survey 2 data only